Dear CEO, we need to talk about mental health in the new normal

 To enhance this fantastic opportunity even further, I’d like to make a suggestion.

-But firstly, I want to take a quick look at some of the reasons why despite all the advantages they bring, offices aren’t necessarily designed to enhance productivity, mental health, great relationships and therefore outstanding work.
+But firstly, I want to take a quick look at some of the reasons why despite all the advantages they bring, offices aren’t necessarily designed to enhance productivity, workplace wellness, great relationships and therefore outstanding work.

 The open plan office gives some real advantages - ease of communication, a buzzy atmosphere, a sense of space and a team spirit being just some of them.